dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/weblistener.md

 ## When to use WebListener

-WebListener is primarily for deployments where you need to expose the server directly to the Internet without using IIS.
+WebListener is useful for deployments where you need to expose the server directly to the Internet without using IIS.

 ![WebListener to Internet](weblistener/_static/weblistener-to-internet.png)